alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 {% include posts/2016/11/29/includes1_drawing_paths_path_commands.html %}

 As we previously mentioned, one of the benefits of `VectorDrawable`s is that they provide density independence, meaning that they can be scaled arbitrarily on any device without loss of quality.
 This ends up being both convenient and efficient: developers no longer need to go through the tedious process of exporting different sized PNGs for each screen density, which in turn also leads to a smaller APK size.
 In our case, however, **the reason we'll be using `VectorDrawable`s is so we can animate their individual `path`s using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class.** `AnimatedVectorDrawable`s are the glue that connects `VectorDrawable`s with `ObjectAnimator`s: the `VectorDrawable` assigns each animated `path` (or `group` of `path`s) a unique name, and the `AnimatedVectorDrawable` maps each of these names to their corresponding `ObjectAnimator`s.
-As we'll see in the next several sections of this post, the ability to animate the individual elements within a `VectorDrawable` will be quite powerful.
+As we'll see below, the ability to animate the individual elements within a `VectorDrawable` can be quite powerful.

 ### Transforming `group`s of `path`s

 In the previous section we learned how to alter a `path`'s appearance by directly modifying its properties, such as its opacity and color.
-In addition to this, `VectorDrawable`s also support _group transformations_ using the `<group>` tag.
-Specifically, the `<group>` tag enables us to chain together transformations on one or more `path`s using the following animatable attributes:
+In addition to this, `VectorDrawable`s also support _group transformations_ using the `<group>` tag, which allows us to apply transformations on multiple `path`s at a time using the following animatable attributes:

 | Property name        | Element type | Value type |
 |----------------------|--------------|------------|